corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/operating/checkpoint-tooling.md

 ## Use the checkpoint dumper

 The checkpoint dumper outputs information about flows running on a node.
 You can use this information to diagnose the causes of stuck flows.
-Using the generated output, corrective actions can be taken to resolve the issues flows are facing. <!--One possible solution, is ending a flow using the `flow kill` command.-->
+Using the generated output, corrective actions can be taken to resolve the issues flows are facing.

 To use the checkpoint dumper: